SulavKhadka/Sorting-Algorithms/README.md

 Enter an option from the menu above:
 ```
 Follow instructions as they appear on the terminal. and when ready to exit--> Press Q and Enter

+## How to run the Testing program
+'''